 If you have a slower internet connection or just want to see the slides (same information either way), click on any of the second set of talks.

-Slideshows with text only (without audio) (smaller file size):
+Slideshows with audio (larger file size):